 The Center receives a substantial portion of its revenue from state and local governments.
-Grants from two government agencies approximated 77% of total grant revenue for both 2016 and 2015.
+Grants from two government agencies approximated 68% and 77% of total grant revenue for the years ended June 30, 2017 and 2016, respectively.
 The Center receives grants which renew annually subject to the approval of the grantor.